Latest

 Commercial / Edinburgh, Scotland / 2020

-Interior design scheme for the refurbishment of the restroom facilities focused on maximising the space, increasing hygiene and sustainable solutions.
-The uniform colour palette is broken up by the bespoke white basins and stainless steel faucets.
-The lights designed and fabricated by GRAS allow for more curated and energy efficient use of the spaces.
-Commissioned neon artwork softens the interior offering a visual respite.
+The interior design scheme for the refurbishment of the restroom facilities focused on maximising space, improving hygiene, and incorporating sustainable solutions.
+A uniform colour palette is punctuated by bespoke white basins and stainless steel faucets, creating a clean and modern aesthetic.
+Custom-designed lighting, created and fabricated by GRAS, enhances the spaces with curated illumination while ensuring energy efficiency.
+Commissioned neon artwork adds a soft, artistic touch, offering a visual respite within the interior.

 The Cassette